-The continued emergence of active transportation in many communities is linked to broad trends that are impacting Canada as well as other jurisdictions around the world.
+The work of the Task Force was influenced by the continued emergence of active transportation in many communities and the broad trends that are impacting Canada as well as other jurisdictions around the world.
 Understanding these trends informs the decisions made here in East Ferris.